jessy7321/Framing-Methods/README.md

 # Framing-Methods
-Some of the framing methods in the Data Link Layer
+Some of the framing methods in the Data Link Layer.
+All the programs are written using C